karamelchef/karamel/docs/text/getting-started.rst

       </dependency>

 **2. Call KaramelApi**
-  Load your content of your cluster definition into a variable and call KaramelApi like this example:
+  Load the content of your cluster definition into a variable and call KaramelApi like this example:

     .. code-block:: java